This year’s AABA Mentorship Program is designed for two types of intended mentees:

-Why mentor?
-Everyone remembers navigating the rough seas of a burgeoning legal career, and how important mentors have been for good career guidance.
-A mentor’s small investment can yield a lifetime of rewards, not just for a mentee, but also for a mentor.
+Why be a mentor?
+Nobody did it on their own.
+Everyone remembers navigating the rough seas of a burgeoning legal career, and how important mentors were for their development.
+A mentor’s small investment can yield a lifetime of rewards, not just for a mentee, but for a mentor as well.
 All it takes is a few phone calls, emails, and a meal or two to make a tremendous difference.
-Not only can you help to ensure the expansion of a successful and socially conscious Asian legal community, but you can make lifelong friends and increase your own professional network.
-It is not too late to sign up to be a mentor!
+Not only can you help ensure the expansion of a successful and socially conscious Asian legal community, but you can make lifelong friends and increase your own professional network.
+It’s never too late to become a mentor!

 Why be a mentee?
-Many successful Asian lawyers who have gone through the AABA Mentorship Program now stand testament to the invaluable contribution of mentors.
-Law students from previous years have reported finding career paths and job employment through their mentors.
-Mentors have helped law students to benefit from roads already traveled, to define career goals, to focus aspirations and to build upon the successes of previous generations.
+The amount of success our legal community has seen in of those who have participated in our Mentorship Program stands as a testament to the impact of the program on their careers.
+Law students and young attorneys have often reported finding career paths and employment opportunities through their mentors, in addition to the invaluable advice, guidance and perspective gained.
+Mentees benefit from roads already traveled, and paths already blazed, to build upon the successes of previous generations.

 The Co-Chairs of the AABA Mentorship Committee are: